-Through rapport with client, create a plan that appreciates client uniqueness.
-(I-F-G)
+- Through rapport with client, create a plan that appreciates client uniqueness. - Consistently use supervisory field instruction meeting to assess and acknowledge issues of identity and diversity. - Complete a process recording to examine a practice situation involving difference. - Address self-awareness in supervisory field instruction meeting - Conduct assessments that integrate trauma-informed, family-centered practice in an urban context. - Create plans that integrate trauma-informed, family-centered practice in an, urban context. - Participate in case staffing, review treatment/services plans and make adjustments as needed. - Use supervisory field instruction to process case progression. - Assess research findings and apply to practice. - Integrate the use of evidenced based practice in the practice setting - Considers all aspects of the client socially and emotionally in selecting appropriate intervention strategies. - Provides individual counseling/therapy as defined by the treatment plan. - Provides group or individual counseling /therapy that are responsive to clients' needs. - Plan transitions and terminations as a part of the treatment/service process.

-- Consistently use supervisory field instruction meeting to assess and acknowledge issues of identity and diversity.
-(I-F-G) - Complete a process recording to examine a practice situation involving difference.
-(I-F-G) - Address self-awareness in supervisory field instruction meeting (I-F-G) - Conduct assessments that integrate trauma-informed, family-centered practice in an urban context.
-(I-F-G) - Create plans that integrate trauma-informed, family-centered practice in an, urban context.
-(I-F-G) - Participate in case staffing, review treatment/services plans and make adjustments as needed.
-(I-F-G) - Use supervisory field instruction to process case progression.
-(I-F-G) - Assess research findings and apply to practice.
-(I-F-G) - Integrate the use of evidence-based practice in the practice setting (I-F-G) - Considers all aspects of the client socially and emotionally in selecting appropriate intervention strategies.
-(I-F-G) - Provides individual counseling/therapy as defined by the treatment plan.
-(I-F-G) - Provides group or individual counseling /therapy that are responsive to clients' needs.
-(I-F-G) - Plan transitions and terminations as a part of the treatment/service process.
-(I-F-G) - Use role plays to practice engagement skills.
-(I-F-G) - Involves client in the development of goals of services/treatment.
-(I-F-G) - Provides a clear explanation of confidentiality and privacy practices.
-(I-F-G) - Evaluate agency services and recommend areas to enhance trauma-informed and family-centered practice.
-(I-F-G) - Evaluate community needs and recommend areas to enhance trauma-informed and family-centered practice.
-(I-F-G)
+- Use role plays to practice engagement skills. - Involves client in the development of goals of services/treatment. - Provides a clear explanation of confidentiality and privacy practices. - Evaluate agency services and recommend areas to enhance trauma-informed and family centered practice. - Evaluate community needs and recommend areas to enhance trauma-informed and family centered practice.

-Become Knowledgeable about the agency/school programs and services offered to the population served.
-Become knowledgeable about the process for referrals and acquisition of services.
+Become Knowledgeable about the agency/school programs and services offered to population served.
+Become knowledgeable about process for referrals and acquisition of services.